 “The fault, dear Brutus, is not in our stars, but in ourselves.” ~William Shakespeare

 Are we free?
 Or is the ability to choose an illusion?
-Why is our understanding of this subject so dim?
-It seems clear that we are programmable creatures, as famously demonstrated by Pavlov and Skinner.
-But we also have a higher consciousness or spirit that enables us to take charge of our programming (to become our own programmers), or at least the most important aspect of life: our moral choices.
+And why is our understanding of this subject so dim?
+We are clearly programmable creatures, as famously demonstrated by Pavlov and Skinner.
+But we also have a higher consciousness or spirit that enables us to take charge of that programming (to become our own programmers, so to speak), or at least the most important aspect of life: our moral choices.

-The Bible teaches both.
-This is called an antinomy: two apparent contradictions that are both true, nevertheless.
-I sometimes think of it this way: God determined my fate (predetermination) at the moment of creation, knowing the choices I would make (free will).
-But this argument has its flaws, and in the end is merely an attempt to apprehend what I can only partially grasp.
+This is called an antinomy: two apparent contradictions that are nevertheless both true.
+I sometimes think of it this way: my Creator determined my fate (predestination) at the moment of creation, knowing the choices I would make (free will).
+But this argument has its flaws, and in the end is merely an attempt to apprehend what I can only partially grasp at best.

 It’s as if there were two lines stretching from earth into the stratosphere.
-They appear to be parallel, but aren’t: they simply intersect beyond our range of sight.
+They appear to be parallel, but aren’t: they simply intersect beyond my range of sight.

 In the first century, the Apostle Paul wrote: “For now, we see a dim reflection, as if in a mirror, but then we shall see face to face.
 Now we know in part; then we shall know fully, even as we are fully known” (1 Corinthians 13:12).
 “Mirrors” at the time Paul wrote this were sheets of hand-beaten metal.
 Even the best gave extremely inaccurate representations, revealing more about the mirror than their subject.